 The unique feature of a collaborative divorce is the focus on working together, rather than trying to “win” a hearing.
 Both parties are working towards an agreement that suits everyone; if children are involved, their well-being becomes the primary focus.
 A series of informal meetings is used to make these arrangements, rather than a court hearing.

 Of course, this kind of process will not work for everyone.
 If you are considering a collaborative divorce, you need to think realistically about how well you and your partner can communicate and work together.
-If you begin the process but find it is not right for you, you do have the option of cancelling the informal meetings and making arrangements for court.
+If you begin the process but find it is not right for you, you do have the option of canceling the informal meetings and making arrangements for court.